-As we first reported the rumor back in May, O’Connors Pub in Multnomah Village is closing.
+We first reported this rumor back in May: O’Connors Pub in Multnomah Village is closing.
 Thursday the 31st is their last night.
 The owner is planning to retire.

 O’Connor’s was first founded in 1934 by Ed O’Connor of Butte, Montana.
 At that time it was located on SW Washington Street in downtown Portland.
 In the late 80’s they moved to the old Multnomah Commercial and Savings Bank building in the village.
 The old bank vault is still in the back of the restaurant.
 Though the business prospered for many years, the food wasn’t what it used to be.

 According to a strong rumor, the restaurant will reopen by different owners and will specialize in high-end-whiskey.